Investigations

 Result

-may be abnormal if there is liver dysfunction caused by infiltration of leukaemic lymphoblasts
+may be abnormal if there is liver dysfunction caused by leukaemic lymphoblasts

 coagulation profile